 I’ve had a bit of a soft spot for sea turtles for a while now.
-One of my first solo trips was to Costa Rica where I joined a sea turtle conservation project and I have since been fortunate enough to swim alongside these animals in Australia, the Maldives and Belize.
-During my trip to the Florida Keys, I knew I had to pay a visit to the Turtle Hospital in Marathon and check out the amazing work that they are doing for these creatures.
+One of my first solo trips was to Costa Rica where I joined a sea turtle conservation project.
+And I have since been fortunate enough to swim alongside these animals in Australia, the Maldives and Belize.
+During my trip to the Florida Keys, I knew I had to pay a visit to the Turtle Hospital in Marathon and check out the amazing work that they are doing for these animals.

 Disclosure: My visit to The Turtle Hospital was hosted, however all opinions are 100% my own.

 The Turtle Hospital, Marathon

 First things first.
 Their tagline is “Rescue, Rehabilitation, Release”, they are not a zoo and nor do they act like one.
 The Turtle Hospital is very much a rehabilitation centre and a working hospital.
 They offer tours in order to educate people about sea turtles and help raise funds.
 It was the first hospital of its kind in the world!

 How It Began

 The Hospital first started life as the Hidden Harbor Motel.
 Richie Moretti purchased the motel back in 1981.
 In the early days, he used the tidal salt water swimming pool as a way of educating local school children about marine life and fish.
 Although thanks to a popular TV show during the 80s, ‘Teenage Mutant Ninja Turtles’ (yep I was a fan of that too!) kids began asking where the turtles were and if they could see turtles.
 This started the wheels turning.
 In 1986 after receiving the correct permits, the first sea turtle patient arrived at the centre!